Morocco – natural history, mountains and coast

 An introduction to the natural history of southern Morocco.

 Morocco is a country of great contrasts.
-Situated on the edge of Europe, its culture and people are a fascinating mix of European, African and Arab influences.
+Situated on the edge of Europe, its culture and people are a fascinating mix of Berber, European, African and Arab influences.
 From the Mediterranean coast in the north, through the snow covered Atlas mountains to the arid Saharan desert these diverse habitats make Morocco a top destination for wildlife.
-This holiday is intended to give an introduction to the plants, culture and wildlife including some of the many birding highlights.

 Download trip report